Rob-Reutiman/my_compiler/README.md

 2) The Parser:

 The parser parses the tokens obtained from the scanner using Bison to construct the Abstract Syntax Tree (AST).
-Here is where we define what makes up an expr, a statement, a function definition/call, etc. The AST is constructed in such a way that the program executes in the proper order.
+Here is where we define what makes up an EXPR, a STMT, a FUNCTION, etc. The AST is constructed in such a way that the program executes in the proper order.

 3) The Type-Checker:

 The type-checker confirms that the operations performed by the AST are all type-safe, otherwise it returns helpful error messages to aid in debugging.
-For example, in a for loop, the second expr must be a boolean condition or an expr that evaluates to one.
+For example, in a FOR LOOP, the second expr must be a boolean condition or an expr that evaluates to a boolean condition.

 4) The Assembly Generator: